 Finally - and before the first kickstart - please re-check carefully all connections and fitments against the wiring diagram.
-Do check light bulbs for correct voltage (12V).

 Should something not work, please consult our trouble-shooting guide on our homepage.
 As a first step disconnect the blue wire from the coil and re-test.